Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 (E. rufescans)

-Their reputed temperament and fossorial lifestyle in humid earth place them in the yellow category.
+Their reputed temperament and rarity place them in the yellow category.

 Further information and photos of E. murinus are located here.

 E. uatuman has yellow bands at the "knee" joints", lacks the striping of E. murinus and E. rufescans, and their carapaces and abdomens have a greenish tint; overall, they're a tawny orange color when approaching a molt and a drab olive after molting.
 There is a shiny blue-violet tint on the ventral surface of legs I. Males are reddish-orange overall at maturity.
-They can be found in the unique evergreen tropical "moist" forest along the Rio Branco/Rio Negro river basin.
-More information on their highly diverse habitat is located here.
+More information and photos are located here.

 Iridoplema hirsutum Yellow Lined Treespider Fuzzy, tawny colored arboreals that are very similar to members of the Avicularia genus.
 They have Type II urticating bristles, and the males have spurs on legs I and II.
 Contrary to some websites, it has nothing to do with the "Ischnocolus hirsutus" described by Ausserer in 1875.
 The spider that is now known (erroneously) as Avicularia hirsuta is a terrestrial from the Caribbean.